pmndrs/use-gesture/.changeset/swift-carrots-shout.md

     lock: true, // will perform a pointer lock when drag starts, and exit pointer lock when drag ends, },
   axis: undefined | 'x' | 'y' | 'lock',
-  r3f: true // will set up the hook to perform the best it can with @react-three/fiber
+  r3f: true, // will set up the hook to perform the best it can with @react-three/fiber,
+  swipe: {
+    distance: 50,
+    velocity: 0.5,
+    duration: 250
+  }
 })
 ```

+### Pinch

+- `distanceBounds` is now `scaleBounds`